Messiah in the Torah and Tanakh (Old Testament)

 1. Belief in Yeshua/Jesus as Messiah was not a Christian invention.
 Belief in Yeshua as Messiah is entirely Jewish in its origin and early history as found in this study of the Torah and Tanakh.

 2. The first church was not a Christian development.
 The first Church was entirely Jewish in its origin and early development.
 The Jewish Church was based on scriptures regarding Messiah in the Torah and Tanakh.
 The Jewish Church allowed Gentiles to join at a later date.

 3. The Talmudic commentaries on the Tanakh show that many Jewish sages and scholars from the “pre-Christian Era,” agreed that these prophecies of Messiah in the Torah and Tanakh, applied to their coming Messiah.

-4. The mathematical probability that hundreds of detailed predictions in the Tanakh about a future Messiah were fulfilled “by chance” in Yeshua of Nazareth after more than 400 years, is a number so small it must be considered as proof that the Bible and Yeshua are of Divine origin.
+4. The mathematical probability that hundreds of detailed predictions in the Tanakh about a future Messiah were fulfilled “by chance” in Yeshua of Nazareth after more than 400 years, is a number so small it is proof that the Bible and Yeshua are of Divine origin.

 Suggestions for Messiah in the Torah and Tanakh:

 1. Investigate Messiah in the Torah and Tanakh by obtaining a Bible and reading the passages above.
 Ask God for help in understanding the Bible.

 2. The Bible is available on the internet at www.biblegateway.org

 5. E-mail inquiries can be directed to: email@example.com